mongodb/terraform-provider-mongodbatlas/website/docs/r/search_index.html.markdown

 * `cluster_name` - (Required) The name of the cluster where you want to create the search index within.

-~> **NOTE:** Atlas limits the number of users to a maximum of 100 teams per project and a maximum of 250 teams per organization.
 * `analyzer` - [Analyzer](https://docs.atlas.mongodb.com/reference/atlas-search/analyzers/#std-label-analyzers-ref) to use when creating the index.
 Defaults to [lucene.standard](https://docs.atlas.mongodb.com/reference/atlas-search/analyzers/standard/#std-label-ref-standard-analyzer)

 * `analyzers` - [Custom analyzers](https://docs.atlas.mongodb.com/reference/atlas-search/analyzers/custom/#std-label-custom-analyzers) to use in this index (this is an array of objects).